divamgupta/diffusionbee-stable-diffusion-ui/DOCUMENTATION.md

 The outpainting function is used to expand an image a larger area.

 To use the outpainting functions, add an image and move the 512×512 frame to a place where you want to expand the image, and provide a text prompt.
+The process may be repeated to expand the image several times and in different directions.

 **Note that options in *image to image* also affect outpainting.** Using a high input strength (0.7 or above) may give better results.